mmahnic/argumentum/README.md

 A C++ library for parsing command line parameters.

-This is the result of a weekend TDD practice.
 The library is still under construction.

 Example: